jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 -----------

 -Added premature admin login and settings change via web.
+See webInterface/inc/config.inc.php

+-Removed Capturing of assistantid's and speechid's due to the fact that they are no longer needed!

-See webInterface/inc/config.inc.php -Added max connections per key!
+-Added max connections per key!

 -Changed method about the keyload increases.
 Now its based upon session utilization!

--Fixed a bug where when a key expired and a client established a connection the wrong key was marked expired -Bug fixes
+-Fixed a bug where when a key expired and a client established a connection the wrong key was marked expired

+-Fixed a bug where when a 4s would connect and its not setup the server did not recognize it

+-Bug fixes